Klosmi/html-basics/JS-basic.md

 - eg.:
   Truthy
-  since everything is truythy excpe twhen falsy, when you write something to the input, is going to be true.
+  since everything is truthy except when falsy, when you write something to the input, is going to be true.
   ```
   const userInput = prompt("Enter smthing");